-Kerry Hall Certified Canine Training Specialist and Behavior Consultant
+Kerry Hall, Certified Canine Training Specialist and Behavior Consultant

 After many years of professional bartending, I was desperately seeking a way out from behind the bar.
 I yearned for a new, enjoyable career I could be proud of.
 After a lot of research I decided to just go for it and I looked into schools to become a professional dog trainer.
 I wanted the whole enchilada: a dog college, a real-deal school for dog trainers, where I could bring my dogs with me to help them.
 I found that in Triple Crown Academy, now Starmark Academy in Hutto, Texas just outside of Austin.
 This was the most comprehensive course I could find in dog training.
-TCA was a real trade school that taught students a plethora of methods, techniques and training philosophies.
+TCA was a real trade school that taught students a plethora of methods, techniques, and training philosophies.
 I packed up Charlie and Lucky and hit the road for Texas.
 The first day of class was January 5th 2009, my birthday.
 There were students in my class from all over the world.
-I knew I had found the right school that very first day.
 It was the best experience of my life, enabling me to change my relationship with my dogs for the better.
 Lucky was perfectly obedient after school and no longer destructive.
 Charlie was so much more confident with the new obedience and structure he had learned.
 He even began to play out in public which he never did before!

 After graduation, I got great experience working at The Ulster County SPCA in Kingston, NY, working as a kennel technician/trainer.
-I was dealing with fearful, reactive and extremely human/dog aggressive dogs everyday.
+I was dealing with fearful, reactive, and extremely human/dog aggressive dogs everyday.
 I was thrown to the wolves, so to speak.
 The time I spent at the shelter was the most critical part of any hands on experience I have gained in my career.
-This is where I learned my best defensive handling skills, that are the core to staying safe while working with unstable dogs.
-I soon became the Head Trainer and facilitated evaluations, enrichment programs, and training programs for individual dogs, as wells as playgroups for the general population of dogs in my care.
-I worked with dogs that were constantly trying to bite out of fear, stress and frustration.
+This is where I learned my best defensive handling skills that are the core to staying safe while working with unstable dogs.
+I soon became the Head Trainer and facilitated evaluations, enrichment programs, and training programs for individual dogs, as well as playgroups for the general population of dogs in my care.
+I worked with dogs that were constantly trying to bite out of fear, stress, and frustration.
 Many dogs I worked with were also puppy mill dogs which were typically shut down or feral.
 Once we began to implement playgroups, we saw massive changes in behavior and were able to show staff and volunteers that some of the shelter’s long-term residents were indeed not dog aggressive, but just frustrated or reactive inside the kennel.
 There were tremendous breakthroughs with aggressive and fearful dogs through the use of playgroups.
 Learning these “street smarts” from the shelter is truly what has made me able to handle and problem solve the behavioral issues of some very difficult dogs throughout my career.